-If 'Rock My World (Little Country Girl)' doesn't sound like traditional Brooks and Dunn, that's because it was only the second song the duo released with Kix Brooks singing the lead.
+If "Rock My World (Little Country Girl)" doesn't sound like traditional Brooks & Dunn, that's because it was only the second song the duo released with Kix Brooks singing the lead.
 Maybe that's why it charted at just No. 2 on the U.S. Billboard Hot Country Songs chart back in 1993?
-Country fans certainly love them some Brooks and Dunn, but it's safe to say they love them best when Ronnie Dunn has the reins.
+Country fans certainly love them some Brooks & Dunn, but it's safe to say they love them best when Ronnie Dunn has the reins.
 Nevertheless, the song prompts country girls to dance, and that's the blueprint for a hit no matter who's belting it out.

-When it comes to Brooks and Dunn songs, 'Red Dirt Road' definitely holds the duo's signature style.
+When it comes to Brooks & Dunn songs, "Red Dirt Road" definitely holds the duo's signature style.
 Country fans loved this one when it first made waves back in early 2003, because they could relate to it.
 Rural dirt roads?
 Check.
 Beer, family Sundays, and pretty girls picking roadside fruit?
 Oh yeah, triple check.
 Naturally, this one anchored at No. 1 on the charts, and quickly became a summer road trip anthem for years to come.

-As far as the top Brooks and Dunn songs go, 'My Maria' is a staple.
-You'd be hard pressed to find just about anyone who doesn't know the words to this hit, country or not, and that's because they did it more than a little justice.
-Surprisingly, this is actually a cover of B. W. Stevenson's original '70s Top 10, and it was a chart-topper for Brooks and Dunn, too.
+As far as the top Brooks & Dunn songs go, "My Maria" is a staple.
+You'd be hard-pressed to find just about anyone who doesn't know the words to this hit, country or not, and that's because they did it more than a little justice.
+Surprisingly, this is actually a cover of B. W. Stevenson's original '70s Top 10, and it was a chart-topper for Brooks & Dunn, too.
 It's a great song, and it treated our country duo well -- it was the song of the year in 1996 and allowed the guys to pocket a second Grammy award.

-When we put together this list of the top Brooks and Dunn songs, we knew we couldn't leave out the classic slow dance invitation, 'Neon Moon.'
+When we put together this list of the top Brooks & Dunn songs, we knew we couldn't leave out the classic slow dance invitation, "Neon Moon."
 It was released nearly 20 years ago, but describes a timeless scene: A man sitting all alone and feeling lonely at the bar.
 This one still makes its rounds at any dancehall where boots scuff the floor, and for that, we're more than thankful.

 You didn't think we'd forget this top Brooks and Dunn song, did ya?
-If this isn't the countriest country tunes of all time, we don't know what is.
-Get your boots on, 'cause 'Boot Scootin' Boogie' makes us want to hit the local honky tonk for some whiskey and shufflin'.
+If this isn't one of the countriest country tunes of all time, we don't know what is.
+Get your boots on, 'cause "Boot Scootin' Boogie" makes us want to hit the local honky-tonk for some whiskey and shufflin'.
 Don't know how to do it?
-Put your heel to toe and dosey doe -- come on, Brooks and Dunn fans, let's go boot scootin'!
+Put your heel to toe and dosey doe -- come on, Brooks & Dunn fans, let's go boot scootin'!